 Employment of registered nurses is expected to grow 26 percent from 2010 to 2020, faster than the average for all occupations.
 Growth will occur primarily because of technological advancements; an increased emphasis on preventative care; and the large, aging baby-boomer population who will demand more healthcare services as they live longer and more active lives.

 Overall, job opportunities for registered nurses are expected to be excellent.
 Employers in some parts of the country and in some employment settings report difficulty in attracting and keeping enough registered nurses.

-Applicant must have 24 credits of general education courses, not offered at AVTEC, and accepted as transfer credits.
-The criteria for acceptance of credit are that courses are taken at a college or university that is regionally or nationally accredited and approved by the U.S. Department of Education.
+Twenty four credits of general education are required.
+These credits are not offered at AVTEC.
+The general education credits are approved for transfer to AVTEC if taken at a college or university that is regionally or nationally accredited and approved by the U.S. Department of Education.
 Courses must also be passed with a grade equivalent of C or better.
-Applicant must have 26 credits of Licensed Practical Nursing program requirements.
-Applicants must also possess a valid license as an LPN in the state of Alaska.
-Applicant must have and maintain current certification in Basic Life Support for Health Care Providers.
-Applicants must have high school diploma or GED transcripts.
-Applicants TABE testing on reading and math must be a minimum of 12th grade level.
+Applicant must have 26 credits of Practical Nursing program requirements and hold a current valid license as an LPN in the state of Alaska.
+In addition applicants must hold and maintain current Basic Life Support for Health Care Providers certification, have a high school diploma or GED transcript and TABE testing with a reading and math level at the 12th grade.

 The associate of applied science in nursing program consists of 84 credit hours.
 The credits are distributed among general education prerequisites, practical nursing requirements, and specific nursing courses.